dcollien/FilterHTML/Readme.md

  - Lets you filter or match individual CSS styles in style attributes
  - Lets you define allowed classes as a list
  - Has a "url" built-in for checking allowed schemes (e.g. http, https, mailto, ftp)
- - Lets you use your own functions to check attributes (if you need tighter control)
+ - Lets you use your own function delegates to check attributes (if you need tighter control)
+ - Lets you specify a filtering function delegate for modifying text between tags (e.g. auto-linking), the output is also HTML filtered
  - Helps to reduce XSS/code injection vulnerabilities
  - Runs server-side in Python (e.g. Flask, Bottle, Django) or Javascript (e.g. Node)
  - The Javascript port can also be used for client-side filtering

 What this doesn't do:
- - Clean up tag soup (use something else for that, like BeautifulSoup): this assumes the HTML is valid and complete
+ - Clean up tag soup (use something else for that, like BeautifulSoup): this assumes the HTML is valid and complete.
+It will throw exceptions if it detects unclosed opening tags, or extra closing tags.
  - Claim to be XSS-safe out of the box: be careful with your whitelist specification and test it thoroughly (here's a handy resource: https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)